boraoztunc/boraoztunc/README.md

 ### Current Projects

-✤ <a class="goto-social" href="https://1984.design" target="_blank">1984.design</a> is a knowledge platform helping designers feel inspired and make better design decisions, including UX Design Methodology, The Cognitive Bias Codex and Design for a Better World.
+✤ <a class="goto-social" href="https://1984.design" target="_blank">1984.design</a> is a membership website with educational design content and resources for designers to help them feel inspired and make better design decisions.
+Including UX Design Methodology, The Cognitive Bias Codex and Design for a Better World.

 ✤ <a class="goto-social" href="https://moe.travel" target="_blank">Moe</a> is a global marketplace for booking eco-friendly vacation rentals.
 We provide our guests more meaningful, sustainable ways to explore the world and educate our hosts how to apply sustainability to their businesses.